FAQ: Getting Help

 No. All calls and cases are kept strictly confidential.

 I already hired a lawyer.
-Can I attend the Legal Clinic at AWARE to obtain a second opinion?
+Can I attend the legal clinic at AWARE for a second opinion?

 No. The lawyers working for AWARE are for those who don’t have a lawyer.